 There is an unlimited amount of activities to keep visitors busy while staying near Phang Nga Bay.
 In addition to the numerous water activities that range from simple fishing to snorkeling and rock climbing, one can find many restaurants featuring local cuisine, unique shopping experiences, and Phang Nga resorts that are ready to pamper their guests.

 Trekking and rafting in Khao Lak is always a big hit with the tourists.
 This activity takes you off the beaten path where you can explore the unspoiled rivers from a bamboo raft.
 You are sure to spot many of the species of natural wildlife along your journey.
 Lizards, tropical birds, and bathing water buffalo entertain while hanging exotic fruits decorate the landscape.
 If rafting isn’t your thing, try a ride on the back of an elephant across the hillside paths.
 These experiences are great for all ages.

-The sheer cliffs and clear calm waters are ideal for snorkeling.
+The sheer cliffs and clear calm waters are ideal for snorkelling.
 The nearby islands of Phi Phi Don and Phi Phi Leg make the perfect day trip while on a Phang Nga Bay holiday.
 Phi Phi Don is home to several tropical beaches where one can relax and enjoy the surroundings while Phi Phi Leg has numerous coral gardens that are shallow enough that even a rookie can explore their magical under the sea world.

 A jungle safari in Phang Nga is an experience you won’t soon forget.
 Experienced guides will paddle you in a canoe down river where you’ll encounter birds, monkeys, and other various forms of native wildlife.
 You can also choose to ride an elephant through the jungle landscape.
 This is the best way to get an up close and personal look at Phang Nga.